NilsVollmer/autocomplete-input/README.md

 ### `npm run coverage`

 Runs all tests and outputs coverage report.
-Basic JS files of react-create-app are ignore for coverage.
+Basic JS files of create-react-app are ignored for coverage.